cmower/optas/README.md

 The preprint can be found on [arXiv](https://arxiv.org/abs/2301.13512).

+# Contributing

+We welcome contributions from the community.
+If you come across any issues or inacuracies in the the documentation, please [submit an issue](https://github.com/cmower/optas/issues/new/choose).
+If you would like to contribute any new features, please [fork the repository](https://github.com/cmower/optas/fork), and submit a pull request.

 # Acknowledgement

 This research received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 101016985 ([FAROS](https://h2020faros.eu/)).